mossbanay/Psychology-3-4/Notes/U3AOS2.md

 The semantic network theory was first developed by Alan Collins in 1969.
 The theory contends that long-term memory is organised by **linking** different **concepts** (called nodes) in **meaningful** ways to form a **hierarchical structure** called a network.

 When an individual needs to recall something, they begin by searching a 'region' of memory, and then follow cues until they remember the information they required.
-This theory is also not only efficient in terms of accesibility but also storage, as attributes shared between concepts do not need to be duplicated.
+This theory is also not only efficient in terms of accessibility but also storage, as attributes shared between concepts do not need to be duplicated.

 The length of links determine the relevance between topics.
 Typically the longer a link the longer the duration it takes for that information to be accessed.